The RFK Jr. Problem

 That's just complete bullshit.

-numbers and tables here, and it's just absolute nonsense.
+numbers and tables here.
+It is just absolute nonsense.

 Do you want to guess who wrote that?